Customs Charges From UK to Ireland.

 • Whey Protein

-There are many more products that are also not liable for customs duty in Ireland.
+Many more products are also not liable for customs duty in Ireland.
 We have tried to list some of the more popular products above – that people are likely to buy online.

 We obtained the above 0% duty rates by checking the “Third Country” duty rates listed for the product categories on the EU Access to Markets website.